-The KNAW Humanities Cluster consists of the three founding institutes, two research Labs, a department for Digital Infrastructure and a Business Office.
+The KNAW Humanities Cluster consists of the three founding institutes, two research Labs, a department for Digital Infrastructure and a department of Operational Management.

 The Digital Humanities Lab focuses on developing digital methods that advance humanities research through computational linguistics, social science and the semantic web.

 NL-Lab is an interdisciplinary team conducting research into past and present Dutch culture and identity.

 The department for Digital Infrastructure develops sustainable infrastructures for humanities researchers in collaboration with national and international partners and through its R&D team innovates humanities research with new digital methods.

 Our department of Operational Management offers professional support and advice to our employees and management in securing research grants, improving communication and maximizing career opportunities.